jtclemm/lammps/doc/src/bond_bpm_spring.rst

 where :math:`\alpha_v` is a user specified coefficient and :math:`V_i` and :math:`V_{0,i}` are estimates of the current and local volume of atom :math:`i`.
 These volumes are calculated as the sum of current or initial bond lengths cubed.
-In 2D, this expression is modified to use areas with cubes and cube roots being replaced by squares and square roots.
+In 2D, the volume is replaced with an area calculated using bond lengths squared and the cube root in the above equation is accordingly replaced with a square root.
 This approximation assumes bonds are evenly distributed on a spherical surface and neglects constant prefactors which are irrelevant since only the ratio of volumes matters.
 This term may be used to adjust the Poisson's ratio.

 If a bond is broken (or created),
 :math:`V_{0,i}` is updated by subtracting (or adding) that bonds